Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Introduction

-\begin{enumerate} \item [a)] TI may experience frequent service interruptions due to limited network resources.
-Edge computing can potentially address this issue by providing pervasive and agile connections.
-On one hand, it supports large-scale data collections, real-time processing and analysis for TI, enabling data-driven HDT applications.
-On the other hand, it employs distributed and collaborative approaches to optimize resource allocations, improving the availability, scalability and fault tolerance of TI. \item [b)] TI may be inefficient and vulnerable when facing with heavy traffic loads, inducing delays and inconsistencies in feedbacks across different data modalities (e.g., video, audio and tactile).
-Edge computing can potentially address this issue by improving the network transmission efficiencies and qualities.
-Specifically, data processing and analysis can be transferred from the remote cloud to edge servers closer to data sources and terminals.
-This reduces the distance and time required for transferring TI data over networks, and ensures effective collaboration and management of HDT while maintaining information consistency, integrity and security. \item [c)] From the perspective of high-fidelity virtual modeling, although TI may well interconnect HDT's digital and physical spaces, PT-VTs are diffcult to be seamlessly exchanged and dynamically synchronized.
-Edge computing can potentially address this issue by establishing data models over multiple dimensions.
-In the modeling dimension, edge computing can manage, analyze, mine and integrate multi-source data collected from physical entities, enabling real-time updates and interactions of TI data.
-In the service dimension, edge computing can utilize computing and processing power of edge server to achieve high-precision simulation and modeling, providing desired functions and services, such as human activity detection and medical image analysis, according to specific HDT user and application requirements. \end{enumerate}
+Edge computing empowered tactile Internet (ECoTI), by integrating various sensors with communication and computational capabilities at network edges, can transmit human skills through networks and provide multisensory haptic feedbacks, allowing users to interact with objects more intuitively and more fast-responsively.
+With these features, ECoTI may be a promising solution to realize immersive communications for HDT.
+Hereafter, for convenience, we call this new framework as IC-HDT-ECoTI. \begin{enumerate} \item [a)] \emph{Realizing immersive communications in HDT is challenged due to the frequent service interruptions caused by unpredicted human activities and limited resources.} IC-HDT-ECoTI can potentially address this issue by providing pervasive and agile connections.
+On one hand, it can support large-scale data collections, real-time data processing and analysis, enabling data-driven HDT applications.
+On the other hand, it can employ distributed approaches to optimize resource allocations, improving the availability, scalability and fault tolerance. \item [b)] \emph{Realizing immersive communications in HDT is difficult when facing heavy and fluctuating traffics, inducing delays and inconsistencies in feedbacks across different data modalities (e.g., video, audio and tactile).} IC-HDT-ECoTI can potentially address this issue by improving network efficiencies and qualities.
+Particularly, data processing and analysis can be transferred from the cloud to edge servers closer to data sources and terminals.
+This reduces transmission distances, ensuring the effective management of HDT while maintaining information consistency, integrity and security. \item [c)] \emph{Realizing immersive communications in HDT requires high-fidelity virtual-real interactions while PT-VTs are hard to be seamlessly exchanged and synchronized.} IC-HDT-ECoTI can potentially address this issue by building systems over multiple dimensions.
+In the modeling dimension, it can manage, analyze, mine and integrate multi-source data collected from physical entities, enabling real-time updates and interactions.
+In the service dimension, it can achieve high-precise simulation, providing desired functions and services, e.g., human activity detection and healthcare analysis, according to specific HDT user requirements. \end{enumerate}